 Working in the data visualization field, I’m intrigued by different datasets and using graph visualization to explore, understand and interact with them.
-I came across this interesting New York taxi cab database and this study, and I was curious to see what I could uncover using KeyLines – the graph visualization toolkit.
+I came across an interesting New York taxi cab database and this study: “What Insights Do Taxi Rides Offer into Federal Reserve Leakage?”.
+I was curious to see what I could uncover using KeyLines – the graph visualization toolkit – to create an NYC taxi data visualization.

 The data includes information on taxi trips taken in the city and the study found an increase in cab activity between the Federal Reserve Bank of New York and major Wall Street banks around the time of central bank policy meetings.